Randonee/DIA/README.md

 A full example can be seen here: https://github.com/Randonee/DIA/tree/master/example

 View classes extend dia.js.JSView.
-Among other things this base class includes a build macro that looks for the static property TEMPLATE on child classes.
+Among other things this base class includes a build macro that looks for the static property called "TEMPLATE" on child classes.
 The TEMPLATE property should point to a html template file.
-The macro will parse this file, do some things then include it with the final javascript file.
+The macro will parse this file, do some things, then include it with the final javascript file.
+An Example of this can be seen here: https://github.com/Randonee/DIA/blob/master/example/src/note/client/platform/html/view/note/NoteView.hx

 Templates are xml files which end up as html.
 Templates can contain other templates.
 To do this an xmlns attribute is added to the first tag of the template.
 The xmlns attribute has two parts: a name and package.